JGoDC/GettingAndCleaningDataCourseProject/README.md

 merge_x_subj_y <- bind_cols(subjmerge, ymerge, xmerge)

-### Project Step 2: Extracts only the measurements on the mean and standard deviation for each measurement using tbl_df, filter and select.
+### Project Step 2: Extracts only the measurements on the mean and standard deviation for each measurement

+Create object called mean_std_features using tbl_df, filter and select.
 See codebook and script for further details

 tbl_df(features) %>% filter(grepl("[Mm]ean|std", V2)) %>% select(V1)

-### Project Step 3:
+### Project Step 3: Uses descriptive activity names to name the activities in the data set

+Translated 1:6 to activities using the activity labels in features with a for loop

-### Project Step 4:
+### Project Step 4: Appropriately labels the data set with descriptive variable names

-### Project Step 5:
+Uses make.names and mean_std_features, followed by a series of gsub operations to remove speclial characters from the variable names.
+Also experimented with qdap as an alternate to series of qsubs

+### Project Step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

+This step is the heart of the project and combined with the knowedge of Hadley Wickham's R packages dplyr and tidyr, and the above processing steps the way forward comes into focus

+Because data is needed by "each acvitity and subject" group_by(subj, act) from tidyr is used Because there are 30 subjects and six activities this creates 180 groups Because the same subject performs the same activities multiple times aggregation is needed Because the mean of activities is also required at the time of the aggregation, summarize_each is used to apply the mean function
+Because it is means that are being reported, the string "mean_" is prepended to the name of each feature variable using setNames to further enhance these labels